frsyuki/pg_logical_cdc/README.md

-  -v, --verbose                show verbose messages -S, --slot NAME              name of the logical replication slot -o, --option KEY[=VALUE]     pass option NAME with optional value VALUE to the replication slot -c, --create-slot NAME       create a logical replication slot if not exist using given plugin -L, --poll-mode SECS         check availability of the replication slot at most given amount of time
-                               and then exit without outputting data -D, --fd INTEGER             use the given file descriptor number instead of 1 (stdout) -F, --feedback-interval SEC  maximum delay to send feedback to the replication slot (default: 0.000) -s, --status-interval SECS   time between status messages sent to the server (default: 1.000)
+  -v, --verbose                show verbose messages -S, --slot NAME              name of the logical replication slot -o, --option KEY[=VALUE]     pass option NAME with optional value VALUE to the replication slot -c, --create-slot            create a replication slot if not exist using the plugin set to --P option -L, --poll-mode              check availability of the replication slot then exit -D, --fd INTEGER             use the given file descriptor number instead of 1 (stdout) -F, --feedback-interval SEC  maximum delay to send feedback to the replication slot (default: 0.000) -s, --status-interval SECS   time between status messages sent to the server (default: 1.000)